LeafMountain/Website/_games/4-me.md

 ---
 layout: game
 title: 'Alexander Lövberg'
-meta: 'I'm a game entusiast by heart and I have found my passion in life, being a game developer.
+meta: 'I am a game entusiast by heart and I have found my passion in life, being a game developer.
 <br><br>
 I like to play around with most things within programming and I tend to gather information on pretty every topic.
+<br><br>
-<br> <br> I'm currently studying game programming at FutureGames in Stockholm Sweden.'
+I'm currently studying game programming at FutureGames in Stockholm Sweden.'
 coverImg: img/alex.jpg
 logo: img/logo.png
 category: game